cole-glotfelty/Halligame/README.md

 - `refresh()` : Refreshes the screen, making all pending changes visible to the user
-- `addColor(r, g, b, colorId)` : Add a new color to the palette, where r, g, and b are integers between 0 and 1000 referring to the intensity of the color
+- `addColor(r, g, b, colorId)` : Add a new color to the palette, where r, g, and b are integers between 0 and 256 referring to the intensity of the color.
+Predefined colors are black, blue, cyan, green, magenta, red, white, yellow
 - `addColorPair(foreground, background, pairId)` : Takes in two color IDs and defines a new color pair with ID pairId.
 A color pair is two colors, where the foreground color is the color of the text on the screen, and the